Skip to content

 Introduction

 Extensions are class libraries (.dll files) that extend the functionality of Oxide, allowing your Rust server to integrate with other software or offer additional features.
+Extensions are more powerful than plugins as they have deeper integration with the game and can provide fundamental services that plugins rely on.
 Common extensions used in Rust servers include RustEdit for custom map making and Discord for enabling chat synchronization between a Rust server and a Discord channel.

 Prerequisites